 - Family Grave – the Court will have regard to the existence of an established family grave plot, and may be prepared to grant a faculty for exhumation where the intention is to bring the remains of family members together in one plot.

 Each proposal for a Faculty to authorise an exhumation will be considered on its particular merits, but the general presumption is that exhumation will be authorised only if the circumstances are exceptional.

 The application form for a Faculty is called a Petition and applicants should read the accompanying guidance notes carefully when considering whether to make an application.
-Advice can also be sought from the Diocesan Registrar or Clerk.
+The forms can be obtained from the Diocesan Registry Clerk.
 The guidance notes explain in the detail both the process and fees.
 The Fees are set out in The Ecclesiastical Judges, Legal Officers and Others (Fees) Order which is updated on 1st January every year.
 The current application fee for 2023 is £317 and is non-refundable should your application be unsuccessful.